Deema200/linux/README.md

 sudo ufw allow 80/tcp
 sudo ufw allow 123/udp
 sudo ufw enable
-now see all the changes to the firewall sudo ufw status reboot server ( from aws website - reboot button) now you can login again with this commaned from local shell ssh -i .ssh/LightsailDefaultKey-eu-central-1.pem ubuntu@18.185.95.250 -p 2200
+now see all the changes to the firewall sudo ufw status reboot server ( from aws website - reboot button) now you can login again with this commaned from local shell ssh -i .ssh/LightsailDefaultKey-eu-central-1.pem ubuntu@ 18.197.120.206-p 2200

 Configure the local timezone to UTC select None of the above then select UTC sudo dpkg-reconfigure tzdata